What Is the Life Expectancy for Mesothelioma?

 The median life expectancy for testicular mesothelioma after surgery is around 23 months.
 With only a few hundred cases ever reported, testicular mesothelioma is often diagnosed while a patient is undergoing surgery for what is mistaken as a hernia.

-Patients who receive an orchiectomy (removal of the testes and any nearby cancerous tissue) only saw their cancer return around 11% of the time.
+On average, the cancer returns in only 1 out of 10 patients who receive an orchiectomy (removal of the testes and any nearby cancerous tissue) before the cancer spreads.

-With so many factors influencing life expectancy, it can be difficult for a mesothelioma specialist to predict how long a patient will actually live.
+With so many factors influencing life expectancy, it can be difficult for a mesothelioma specialist to predict how long a patient will survive.
 However, a few important factors have a particularly strong influence on life expectancy.

 Each malignant mesothelioma type develops in a different area of the body, and some places are harder to treat than others.
 In turn, the type of mesothelioma a patient develops can greatly affect life expectancy.

-For example, patients with pericardial mesothelioma (affects the lining of the delicate heart) have a lower life expectancy, while patients with peritoneal mesothelioma (affects the lining of the abdomen) have the highest.
+For example, patients with pericardial mesothelioma (which affects the lining of the heart) have a lower life expectancy, while patients with peritoneal mesothelioma (which affects the lining of the abdomen) have the highest.

 Mesothelioma is grouped into three main mesothelioma cell types based on how the cancer cells look and behave.